imgix/imgix.js/docs/api.md

 **Returns**: `array` - An array of strings of the supported font names
 <a name="imgix.fluid"></a>
 ##imgix.fluid([rootNode], config)
-Enables fluid (responsive) images for any element(s) with the "imgix-fluid" class.
+Enables fluid (responsive) images for any element(s) with the 'imgix-fluid' class.
 To scope to images within a specific DOM node, pass the enclosing HTML element as the first argument.